 Just north of the Capital Beltway, I-270 splits into two branches.
 The main line angles east to link with I-495 by Chevy Chase.
 Interstate 270 Spur drops south to join I-270 with I-495 ahead of Cabin John and the American Legion Memorial Bridge across the Potomac River.

 North from the merge of I-270 and I-270 Spur, the freeway expands with four overall roadways.
-The Local / Express configuration extends north to Gaithersburg and Maryland 117 (Clopper Road) at Exit 10.
+The Local / Express configuration extends north to Gaithersburg and MD 117 (Clopper Road) at Exit 10.

-The freeway for Interstate 270 was dually signed with U.S. 240, an intrastate route from Frederick, Maryland to Washington, DC.
+The freeway for Interstate 270 was concurrently signed with U.S. 240, an intrastate route from Frederick, Maryland to Washington, DC, from 1960 onward.
 Interstate 70S was established along the route in 1956 and I-270 subsequently applied to what is now I-270 Spur.
 I-70 east to Baltimore was designated Interstate 70N.

 Interstate 270 was originally the connector joining I-495 with I-70S/U.S. 240 – 1968 Maryland Official Map

 U.S. 240 was decommissioned with approval of the American Association of State Highway Officials (AASHO) on June 20, 1972.
 The Maryland State Highway Administration (MDSHA) determined that the motoring public was orientated to the I-70S signing and that U.S. 240 no longer served any useful purpose.
 MDSHA followed with a numbering plan to AASHO for approval to eliminate I-70S and I-70N on March 1, 1973: